 Every HR executive faces challenges that involves the running of your department also in the consistent enforcement of the policies across your organisation in general.
 Some of these can be fixed really well if you have the skills and the knowledge that is needed to carry out these tasks.
-Here are some of these common challenges that an HR team will face and how you can resolve them easily and correctly.
+Here are some of these common challenges that an HR professionals will face and how you can resolve them easily and correctly.

-Many people believe that HR focuses mainly on acquiring new talent.
+Many people believe that HR professionals focuses mainly on acquiring new talent.
 However, on the contrary, they focus a lot on retaining the existing talent in the company.
 The lifeblood of any organisation is their employees and the skills that they provide along with their experience.
 Your business will also have invested significant time and money into ensuring maximum productivity wherever possible.
 And the key HR responsibility is to protect this valuable asset.
 The HR department needs to provide each employee with the right combination of all three to satisfy the employee without compromising company interests in the process.
 They also need to keep accurate records of these combinations to ensure that the agreed packages are being delivered to employees.

 You will also need to decide whether you will bring in new staff or replace the old ones through a process of natural attrition.
 This will be another main challenge that you face.
 Finding staff with the correct blend of skills, personality and motivation is difficult, even when the pool of available candidates is relatively large is difficult.